exactlylabs/radar/agent/README.md

 The application does that by going to the specified URL and downloading the signed binary, then validating it and if everything is valid, it replaces the current binary with the new one.

 This functionality only works when the application Version **is not Dev**.
-This is also intended to be used in a builted binary, not through `go run ...`, as it's expected to replace the current application file.
+This is also intended to be used in a built binary, not through `go run ...`, as it's expected to replace the current application file.

 If you wish to learn more about how to configure the running pod to be upgraded, check out the Server README for more.